 Contact Professor Andrew Shortland

-After reading a BA in geology at the University of Oxford, Professor Shortland spent a year working in the Earth Sciences Department using Pb isotopic techniques to provenance copper and bronze objects from the Late Bronze Age Mediterranean.
-Exploring the cross over between science and archaeology further, he continued at Oxford to read for a masters degree in Prehistoric Archaeology, before being recruited into the Ministry of Defence, Whitehall to work for six years in a series of security related posts.
-On leaving the MoD, Andrew returned to Oxford to undertake research in Egyptology, receiving a DPhil for work on vitreous materials from the site of Amarna in Middle Egypt.
-After a number of years as Research Fellow and then University Research Lecturer at the Research Laboratory for Archaeology in Oxford.
-Andrew moved to Cranfield University in 2005 and established the Centre for Archaeological and Forensic Analysis.
-He took over as Director of Cranfield Forensic Institute in 2016.
+After reading a BA in geology at the University of Oxford, Professor Shortland spent a year working in the Oxford Earth Sciences Department using Pb isotopic techniques to provenance copper and bronze objects from the Late Bronze Age Mediterranean.
+Exploring the cross over between science and archaeology further, he continued at Oxford to read for a masters’ degree in Prehistoric Archaeology, before being recruited into the Ministry of Defence, Whitehall to work for six years in a series of security related posts.
+On leaving the MoD, he returned to Oxford to undertake research in Egyptology, receiving a DPhil for work on vitreous materials from the site of Amarna in Middle Egypt.
+After a number of years as Research Fellow and then University Research Lecturer at the Research Laboratory for Archaeology in Oxford, Professor Shortland moved to Cranfield University in 2005 and established the Centre for Archaeological and Forensic Analysis which in turn became part of Cranfield Forensic Institute.

 Secondly, Professor Shortland is increasingly interested in the fate of archaeological and historical sites, objects and museums in conflict zones.
-This work involves liaison with the military and the development of research, training and education for armed forces in theatre and at home.
+As such, he is a specialist reserve officer with a leadership and recruitment role in a unit that provides experts to advise the military and government departments on current and future issues.

 - Universities throughout the world (Oxford, Harvard, Leuven, Leiden, Berlin, etc.)